fltt/make4java/README.md

 To make things more tangible, a full blown sample Java project is
 provided: it uses most of the features of **make4java**.

-If you're lucky, you'll only need to change a few lines of the sample `configure.ac` and `Makefile.in` to adapt them to your project.
+If you're lucky, you'll only need to change a few lines of the provided files to adapt them to your project.
 In the worst case you will need to add more checks to the `configure.ac` for some external program / library your project depends on or to add / modify a few `Makefile.in`'s rules, e.g., modify the packaging